Part Three: Suggestions for Maintaining Face-Down Positioning After Macular Hole Surgery

 Below is the third of a five-part series, "Surviving Recovery From Macular Hole Surgery."
 This section provides in-depth suggestions for making the difficult face-down positioning period of recovery more comfortable.

-The following was helpful for me, and I hope that some of this information will be helpful for you.
+The following was helpful for me, and I hope that some of this information will be helpful for you in pre-op planning.
 However, everyone is different and you will probably discover other techniques/hints that work for you.
 Be sure to check with your doctor concerning any products mentioned in this document.
 You will find some suggestions at vitrectomy.com, under the heading "Tips and Hints."

 As stated previously, the pressure of the gas bubble is essential for the hole to close.
 Here is my layman's reasoning/interpretation: If you have a bad cut and put on a band-aid, that band-aid needs to stay on for good healing.
 If you keep taking that band-aid off and then putting it back on, the cut does not heal well.
 The pressure of the gas bubble facilitates macular hole closure (like a band-aid on a cut).
 The macula is located at the back of the eye.
 As a result, every time you lift up your head, it's similar to taking that band-aid off a cut.
 I walked, including up and down stairs, with my head down.
 I picked up my head only to rinse my hair after washing it and for inserting eye drops.
 It was brutal, but I was determined.